 Towards the end of 2013 it was reported that TCL and CSOT will invest 24.4 billion yuan (just over $4 billion) to build a new 8.5-Gen TV fab in Shenzhen.
 The fab will have an Oxide-TFT line that will produce both LCD and AMOLED displays.
 In 2016 TCL revised this plan - which currently calls for a Gen-11 LCD and OLED fab to be built by 2019.

-In April 2017 reports suggested that CSOT decided to construct a 6-Gen LTPS flexible AMOLED production line in Wuhan, China, in a $5.08 billion investment.
+In April 2017 CSOT announced plans to construct a 6-Gen LTPS flexible AMOLED production line in Wuhan, China, in a $5.08 billion investment.
+In June 2017 CSoT started construction at the site.

 Together with TianMa, in 2016 CSOT established a company called Guangdong Juhua Printing Display Technology to develop printing OLED TV technologies.
 Johua Printing is an "open innovation platform" guided by the Chinese government that collaborates with both industry and universities to drive the progress of China's display industry and the GUangdong Province specifically.